photopensieve/photopensieve.github.io/_posts/2024-03-28-a-short-visit-to-kuala-lumpur-singapore.md

-# A short visit to Kuala Lumpur \& Singapore
+# A short visit to Kuala Lumpur and Singapore

 *This was originally posted on Blogger [here](https://photopensieve.blogspot.com/2024/03/a-short-visit-to-kuala-lumpur-singapore.html)*.